Why YuMOVE Helps Over 2 Million Dogs

 You might also consider using a ramp if your pup has difficulty walking up indoor or outdoor steps.
 You can buy one ready-made, or do a quick online search and you’ll find all kinds of ingenious solutions.

 If your dog doesn’t do stairs, it’s probably not because they’re being a diva.
 It’s possible they might have stiff joints.
-As well as the approaches we suggest here, why not consider giving them YuMOVE Joint Care PLUS, our high strength formula perfect for dogs with stiff joints, and clinically proven to work in just 6 weeks?*
+As well as the approaches we suggest here, why not consider giving them YuMOVE Joint Care PLUS, our high-strength formula perfect for dogs with stiff joints, which delivers visible results in just 6 weeks?*

 * Canine study conducted by the Royal Veterinary College.
 Excluding YuMOVE Joint Care for Young Dogs.